 If you’re insuring your classic car under a standard auto insurance policy, you’re likely paying too much for what amounts to inadequate coverage.
 Classic car insurance in Canada works slightly differently than regular car insurance.
 Premiums are calculated differently (often appraised on an individual basis, rather than actuarial aggregated statistics), and insurers work on the assumption that your collector vehicle will not be driven every day.

 Just because your car is old, though, it doesn’t mean it’s classic.
 Classic cars are generally considered anything made before 1980.
 There are exceptions, of course.
-Newer cars can be considered collectibles, too, and qualify for specialized insurance, but only if, for example, they’re limited edition, or a deluxe-brand car.
+Newer cars can be considered collectables, too, and qualify for specialized insurance, but only if, for example, they’re limited edition, or a deluxe-brand car.
 As a general rule, your 1988 four-door Toyota Camry sedan probably won’t qualify to be insured as a classic.

 While car owners may distinguish semantically between antique cars and classic cars, insurers generally cover any older specialty vehicle in much the same way — whether the coverage be called classic, antique, collectible, or vintage, it will probably be calculated similarly.